 and lack resources necessary to support academic achievement and social skills (Financial, Family stability, Enrichment/after school activities).
 We do work to re-enroll as many of our previous year’s students to continue on through third grade.

-Funding for the program comes from our local United Way, two area churches, St. Peter’s and Oxford-University Methodist, various grants, private contributors, and fundraisers throughout the year.
+Funding for the program comes from our local United Way, two area churches, St. Peter’s and Oxford-University Methodist, Coaching For Literacy, various grants, private contributors, and fundraisers throughout the year.

 Community members are welcome to come visit the site any time.
 We operate Monday – Thursday 3:00-5:30 during the academic school year.
 Please contact the Executive Director for specific times and location.